GLOBAL MARKETS-Wall Street falls while bond yields rise with gold

-NEW YORK/LONDON, March 28 (Reuters) - Wall Street's major indexes lost ground on Tuesday while Treasury yields and gold advanced as investors worried that the U.S. Federal Reserve would keep interest rates higher for longer as fears of further banking sector failures faded.
+NEW YORK March 28 (Reuters) - Wall Street's major indexes closed lower on Tuesday while Treasury yields and gold advanced as investors worried that the U.S. Federal Reserve would keep interest rates higher for longer as fears of further banking sector failures faded.

 Stocks had rallied on Monday as investors were relieved by no new signs of bank failures over the weekend and reassured by the sale of assets in collapsed technology industry lender Silicon Valley Bank.

-Following weeks of bank sector turmoil after the unexpected failure of two U.S. banks and the rescue of Credit Suisse CSGN.S in Europe, lawmakers quizzed top U.S. bank regulators on Tuesday during testimony in Washington D.C.
+Following weeks of bank sector turmoil after the unexpected failure of two U.S. banks and the rescue of Credit Suisse CSGN.S in Europe, lawmakers quizzed top U.S. bank regulators on Tuesday during testimony in Washington.

-"If you think it's just one bad management team it can stop the deposit run," on other banks said Tunkel.
+"If you think it's just one bad management team, it can stop the deposit run," on other banks, Tunkel said.

-But if the market thinks the crisis is in the rear view mirror that means that investors also think the Fed "can carry on with their inflation fighting campaign." said Tunkel.
+But if the market thinks the crisis is in the rear view mirror, that means that investors also think the Fed "can carry on with their inflation fighting campaign," she said.

-"Barr's reassured the market that the Fed hasn't broken anything which means rates can be higher, she said.
+"Barr's reassured the market that the Fed hasn't broken anything, which means rates can be higher, Tunkel said.

 U.S. Treasuries benchmark 10-year yields advanced on Tuesday but pared gains after the Treasury Department saw solid demand for an auction of five-year notes and investors were cautiously optimistic bank system stress could be contained.

-Crude prices rose modestly, extending sharp gains from the previous session due to supply disruption risks from Iraqi Kurdistan.
+Crude prices rose modestly, extending sharp gains from the previous session due to supply disruption risks from Iraqi Kurdistan and hopes that banking sector weakness is contained.
 Crude prices rose more than $3 a barrel on Monday on supply concerns after export halts from Iraq's Kurdistan region.

 U.S. crude futures CLc1 settled up 0.5% at $73.20 per barrel and Brent LCOc1 ended at $78.65, up 0.7% on the day.